Critical Steps for Sales Tax Compliance as an International Amazon.com FBA Seller

 ○ When you mail in those applications, the state completes them.
 The state will mail the sales tax permit or next steps to your mailing address on file.
 If that is an address in your home country, you may not ever receive your permit for TWO REASONS: the states, when sending mail, do NOT pay close attention to the CORRECT POSTAGE or your FOREIGN address, so you are NOT likely to receive ANYTHING in the mail.

 ○ The solution is to work with a company that applies for sales tax permits AND has a U.S. address service that will scan and link the email as part of their sales tax permit service.
+Yes, you will find a “cheaper” virtual address/mail forwarding solution, but with ZERO experience with sales tax and what to look for with permits that may cost you a fortune in timing and mistakes.

 ○ You want to make sure the company you work with understands what creates a permanent establishment and what does not.
 Be careful with states like New York, where a P.O. box may create sales tax nexus. (see regulation Section 526.10(a)(4)(i)(e)).
+Nevada is an FBA state and does not create automatic nexus which is important.

 ● Sales Tax Permits.
 When you sell on Amazon.com FBA, you will have a responsibility in the states you have nexus (stock) to collect and remit sales tax as a third-party seller.
 Washington is an exception, where you will still need to register for a sales tax permit and file sales tax returns, and Amazon will submit the sales tax due.
 In all the other states, where you have FBA stock (even South Carolina), you will need to register for a sales tax permit (or a license) to legally start collecting sales tax.
 As a foreign seller, this process can be very difficult without a SSN, but it’s possible (except for recent issues with Arizona).